rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 The embedded Swift language mode is actively evolving and available now in [nightly toolchains](https://www.swift.org/download/) and is helping drive the development of low-level language features such as: [noncopyable structs and enums](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md), [typed throws](https://github.com/apple/swift-evolution/blob/main/proposals/0413-typed-throws.md), and more.
 This language mode imposes a few limitations and utilizes generic specialization, inlining, and dead code stripping to produce minimal statically linked binaries suitable for devices like the Playdate, while retaining the core features of desktop Swift.

-If you're curious to learn more about this language mode you can check out the accepted [Vision for Embedded Swift](https://github.com/apple/swift-evolution/blob/main/visions/embedded-swift.md).
+If you're curious to learn more about this language mode, you can check out the accepted [Vision for Embedded Swift](https://github.com/apple/swift-evolution/blob/main/visions/embedded-swift.md).

-Armed with the embedded Swift language mode I jumped in and started creating games for the Playdate.
+Armed with the embedded Swift language mode, I jumped in and started creating games for the Playdate.

 ## The Games